ErikLarssonDev/mmdetection3d/docker/rundocker.md

 configs/pointpillars/dynamic_voxelization_zod.py
 Change the in channels of the voxel encoder on your main config file to the total number of point features.

-configs/_base_/datasets/zod_restruct.py
-Do we need to change this as well?